Geddes Student Journalism Prizes

 Prizes

-Philip Geddes Memorial Prize - this prize of £2500 is open to undergraduate members of Oxford University in their second, third or fourth years, and is awarded to the most promising student journalist.
+Philip Geddes Memorial Prize – this prize of £2500 is open to any Oxford student and is awarded to the most promising student journalist.
 The prize is given in memory of Philip Geddes, a former student at St Edmund Hall and a promising young journalist, who was killed in the IRA bombing of Harrods in 1983.

 Since 1984 the Philip Geddes Memorial Prize has encouraged promising student journalists.
 Former prize winners have been employed by the BBC, ITN, Reuters, The Economist, and a wide range of Fleet Street newspapers.